JohnSters/im-loader/README.md

   - `ExtractUnitNumberFromFileName` uses regex to extract the unit number after `CT` and leading zeros.
   - Only columns present in the master are merged; extra columns in source files are ignored.
   - Data is always appended after the last used row in the master.
+  - **Date columns** (e.g., "Last Date", "Next Date") are aggressively converted from Excel serials or text to `yyyy-MM-dd` format at multiple stages.
+  - **Boolean columns** (e.g., "Reoccurring") are normalized to `True`/`False` (never `TRUE`/`FALSE`).
+  - **Sorting:**
+    - All merged data is sorted by Unit number (ascending).
+    - Each file's data is sorted by the "Equipment ID" column (ascending, string sort) before merging.
+  - **Row 2 Data Start:**
+    - All data is read starting from row 2 (row 1 is always header).
 - **UI**
   - Built with WPF (XAML + C# code-behind).
   - Uses `ObservableCollection<ExcelFileModel>` for file tracking and data binding.
+  - **Modern UI:**
+    - Light blue theme, modern buttons, styled dropdowns, and responsive layout.
+    - The "Files to Merge" section auto-scales with window size.
+    - The sheet selection dropdown in the Master File section is right-aligned for clarity.
 - **Extensibility**
   - To add new data validation, transformation, or support for other file formats, extend `ExcelHelper`.
   - For more advanced UI, consider using MVVM and data templates.